Study Abroad Program Overview

 Language of Instruction

-Although the primary language at the University of Copenhagen is Danish, many courses are offered in English.
+Although the primary language at the University of Copenhagen is Danish, there is an extensive curriculum offered in English.

 The program begins with a mandatory Danish Intensive Language Program (ILP).
-You are encouraged to continue to study the Danish language in addition to your regular coursework during the semester.
+Additional Danish language study during the semester is optional.

 Go to the Participants